frederic-perez/AmE-dictionary/data/dictionary.md

 __noxious__ _adj_ :two::hammer:
 __nozzle__ _n_ :two::hammer:
 __nth__ _adj_
-__nuance<sup>1</sup>__ _n_ :dart::six::mega: /NOO-ahnss/ (nuances) A subtle distinction, variation, or quality in something, such as tone, color, meaning, etc. A subtle difference in or shade of meaning, expression, or sound. _The nuances of facial expression and body language._ _Her highly trained palate is able to detect nuances in fine wine that even most oenophiles cannot._ _Syn_ fine distinction, subtle difference :es: matiz
+__nuance<sup>1</sup>__ _n_ :dart::seven::mega: /NOO-ahnss/ /ˈnu ɑns, ˈnyu-, nuˈɑns, nyu-/ (nuances) A subtle distinction, variation, or quality in something, such as tone, color, meaning, etc. A subtle difference in or shade of meaning, expression, or sound. _The nuances of facial expression and body language._ _Her highly trained palate is able to detect nuances in fine wine that even most oenophiles cannot._ _Syn_ fine distinction, subtle difference :es: matiz
 __nuance<sup>2</sup>__ _v_ :five: (nuanced) Give nuances to. _The effect of the music is nuanced by the social situation of listeners._
 __nub__ _n_ :two::hammer: _A punched nub._
 __nubbly__